This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 This one-of-a kind thatched roof design is very strong and allows it to handle the weight from heavy snowfall during the winter time.
 The roof with its sharp angle sheds the snow easily as well as create a large interior spaces to use for work during the harsh winter (traditional industry was raising silkworms).

-There are a total of 114 thatched roof buildings in Shirakawa-go.
-Among them, you may notice that some of the houses in the village have modern roof.
+There are a total of 114 thatched-roof buildings in Shirakawa-go.
+Among them, you may notice that some of the houses in the village have a modern roof.
 Why?

 It’s because the roof was changed prior to the UNESCO recognition in 1995.
 After 1995, the Japanese government does not allow the owners to change their thatched roof to modern roof.

 As you stroll through the village, you’ll pass by Myozenji Temple Museum (明善寺郷土館).
 The temple was built about 230 years ago and also has the famous thatched roof.